AI Answering Service For Med Spas

 Recover aesthetic consults while keeping medical judgment with staff

 Med spa callers often have high purchase intent, repeat-treatment value, and safety questions.
-The revenue play is fast booking and clean routing, not unapproved medical advice.
+The revenue play is fast booking and clean staff handoffs, not unapproved medical advice.

 Massage therapy missed-call ROI starts with appointment intent.
 Callers comparing availability, therapist fit, session type, and price may book with whichever local studio gives a clear answer first.